 No matter where you live, owning a home is often seen as one of the milestones to becoming a successful and independent adult.
-Although it may seem that you’re expected to buy a house, it can be a serious dilemma trying to pinpoint exactly when you should start considering this investment.
+Although it may seem that you’re expected to buy a house, it can be a serious dilemma trying to pinpoint exactly when you should start considering this investment — especially in 2021.

 When taking into consideration how tumultuous life can be (both mentally and financially) as you go through your 20s, buying a home falls to the wayside for many.
 Achieving financial independence and security should take precedence over goals such as homeownership.
 However, if you think you might be ready to become a homeowner, then keep reading!